Platinum Game

 Platinum Game is the second studio album by American rapper CJ Mac.
-It was released on August 31, 1999 through Hoo-Bangin'/Priority Records.
+It was released on August 31, 1999, through Hoo-Bangin'/Priority Records.
 Production was handled by Young Trey, Mad, DJ Crazy Toones, Ant Banks, DJ Battlecat and Johnny "J", with Mack 10 serving as executive producer.
 It features guest appearances from WC, Big Pimpin' Delemond, Fat Joe, Finale, Soultre, Too Short, TQ, La' Reece and Barbara Wilson.
 The album peaked at number 77 on the Billboard Top R&B/Hip-Hop Albums and at number 42 on the Billboard Heatseekers Albums.

 Along with a single, a music video was released for the song "Imagine That" and has a cameo appearance by MC Eiht.
-The songs "King Of L.A." & "Hate" were later used in Richard Cummings Jr.'s 1999 film Thicker than Water, and were also included in its soundtrack.
+The songs "King of L.A." & "Hate" were later used in Richard Cummings Jr.'s 1999 film Thicker than Water, and were also included on the soundtrack.